 Snoozing might seem like an odd way to uplevel your exercise routine, but it’s actually a super-important step toward reaching your fitness goals.

 Skimping on sleep before the gym causes your stress hormones to signal your body to pack on fat – especially around your waist.1 You’ll also have less motivation and a lower pain threshold, so you’re less likely to crush it during your workout.2

 Quality shut-eye is also crucial to the functions that take your gym time from effort to results.
-Getting at least 7 hours of sleep helps your body repair and grow muscle, burn fat, and strengthen your bones.3
+Getting at least seven (and preferably, more like nine) hours of solid, uninterrupted sleep helps your body repair and grow muscle, burn fat, and strengthen your bones.3

 Create a Winning Workout Plan